-1. For a flat bottom filter, use a medium grind that resembles sea salt.
+1. For a flat bottom filter, use a medium-fine grind that resembles sea salt.
 Cone filters use a finer grind that resembles granulated sugar.

 2. Use 2 tablespoons of ground coffee for every 6 ounces of filtered water. (adjust to your preferred taste)